tomas-osswald/switch_2020_g3/docs/sprint3/user_stories/US150_GetFamilyMemberProfileV2.md

    - Pure Fabrication:
       - In this user story the Application and GetProfileInfoService class were used, which does not represent business domain concepts.
 They were created to be responsible for obtaining profile information.

-   - High cohesion and Low Coupling:
-      - The creation of the GetProfileInfoService class provided low Coupling and high Cohesion, keeping one Class as the Information Expert.

-   - Protected Variation:
+[comment]: # (- Protected Variation:
-      - An XXXXXXXX was used in which the polymorphism was used to be implemented in several classes, each representative of a type of Account.
+      - O uso do DTO é PV?!
+Se houver uma alteração nos atributos da classe Person, a sua informação estando encapsulada num DTO só vai sofrer alterações na construção e na "entrega".)

 - SOLID:
    - Single-responsibility principle:
-      - this pattern was used in the GetPersonInfoService class, in which is the only responsibility is manage person profile operations.
+      - this pattern was used in the GetPersonInfoService class, in which is the only responsibility is manage person profile operations;
+      - also used in ProfileDTO, its only responsibility is to store and deliver Person Data.

+   - Open-Closed Principle:
+      - Any adicional field will not impact the methods.
+Any change within Person attributes will have impact only on ProfileDTO creation and UI representation.

 ## 3.6.
 Tests